-Themed sessions for care homes, nursing homes, hospice and hospitals.
+Themed sessions for care homes, nursing homes, day services, hospice and hospitals.
 Suitable for groups.
 Group members can play along on a harp, sing, tap, sway, play percussion or observe, while Alice plays the harp.
 Alice adapts her approach to enable everyone to engage in their own way.

 Themed sessions provide soothing harp music for clients to listen to using music of different types to provide a soothing atmosphere, music for singing, reminiscence, music to encourage strength, to to remind us of nature, love or gratitude.

 These themed sessions can be taken to the bedside or chair side for people who are unable to get out of bed and for those who don’t feel comfortable engaging in groups.
 A chair or bedside session should be long enough to allow the client enough time to relax and feel the benefits of their personalised harp playing (20 minutes is recommended).
 Individual sessions can include playing duets together with improvisation and familiar tunes.
 This can be done on one harp held over the bed or chair or with two harps if the client is able to support the harp or play it on a table top.